Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 Linda-Rose Santhagens, Director of Rijkswaterstaat Northern Netherlands: “This Lauwersmeerdijk-Vierhuizergat project shows that it can be done!
 A wonderful combination of dyke reinforcement with nature development in the Marnewaard and along the edges of the Wadden Sea.
 The 70-hectare intertidal area being created here is truly unique in its kind and scale.
 I am therefore proud that we have come this far, thanks in part to the dedication and conviction of all our partners!”

 Susan Top, Provincial Executive Member of Groningen: “In this special part of the Netherlands, the dike reinforcement—which is necessary for water safety—offers an opportunity to link nature projects to it.
 We have worked hard with all stakeholders to make this possible.
-In this way, we are taking steps together toward developing a coast that is future-proof and, moreover, yields unique nature.”
+In this way, we are taking steps together toward the development of a coast that is future-proof and, moreover, yields unique nature.”

 What are the nature projects?

-• Marnewaard tidal area: we are constructing a dyke passage tidal area in the Marnewaard.
+- Marnewaard Tidal Flat: We are constructing a dyke passage a tidal flat in the Marnewaard.

-• Artificial reefs and tidal pools: we are constructing an artificial reef along the dyke dyke tidal pools at the foot of the dyke .
+- Artificial reefs and tidal pools: We are constructing an artificial reef along the dyke tidal pools dyke at the base of the dyke .
 This will make the transition between the mudflats and the dyke .

-• Natural salt marsh development: we are creating a natural salt marsh along the dyke the Westpolder.
+- Natural salt marsh restoration: We are creating a natural salt marsh along the dyke the Westpolder.

-The implementation of the nature projects will take around three years and will be completed at the same time as the dike reinforcement.
+The nature projects will take about three years to complete and will be finished at the same time as the dike reinforcement.

 Dike reinforcement